First Opium War: Legacy

-The opium trade faced intense enmity from later British Prime Minister William Ewart Gladstone.
-As a member of Parliament, Gladstone called it "most infamous and atrocious" referring to the opium trade between China and British India in particular.
-Gladstone was fiercely against both of the Opium Wars Britain waged in China: the First Opium War initiated in 1840 and the Second Opium War initiated in 1857.
-He denounced British violence against the Chinese and was ardently opposed to the British trade in opium to China.
-Gladstone lambasted it as "Palmerston's Opium War" and said in May 1840 that he felt "in dread of the judgments of God upon England for our national iniquity towards China".
-Gladstone made a famous speech in Parliament against the First Opium War, stating, "A war more unjust in its origin, a war more calculated to cover this country with disgrace, I do not know, and I have not read of."
+The opium trade faced intense disapproval from the British politician William Ewart Gladstone, who would later go on to serve as Britain's Prime Minister.
+Gladstone lambasted the First Opium War as "Palmerston's Opium War" and said in May 1840 that he felt "in dread of the judgments of God upon England for our national iniquity towards China".
+Gladstone made a famous speech in Parliament against the war, stating, "A war more unjust in its origin, a war more calculated to cover this country with disgrace, I do not know, and I have not read of."
 His hostility to opium stemmed from the effects opium brought upon his sister Helen.
 Due to the First Opium war brought on by Palmerston, there was initial reluctance to join the government of Peel on part of Gladstone before 1841.